 If those aren’t viable options for you, look at how you can reduce the amount of interest you’re being charged on your existing debt.
 If you own a home, you may be able to use your home’s equity to borrow more money to clear your high interest debt.
 Home equity is the difference between the market value of your property and the amount you still owe on your home loan.
 If the market value of your home is more than the amount you owe, you may be able to use this to get a loan with a lower interest rate to help you clear your high interest debt.
-To know more about borrowing against the value of your home, talk to our mortgage specialist team at Max Mortgages today!
+To know more about borrowing against the value of your home, talk to our Mortgage Adviser team at Max Mortgages today!

 3. Consolidate and clear your debt

 If you’re juggling various costly debts, and you know you’re going to struggle to repay your high interest debt on time, moving all of your debt into the lowest interest rate possible by consolidating your debt could be the answer.

 Debt consolidation loans let you add up all of your smaller debt and then pay them off with just one overall loan product charged at one interest rate.
 With typically lower interest rates than credit cards and structured repayments each month, debt consolidation loans could help you stay on track financially and clear your debt faster.